 Each unique value from this field in the collection is used as a chart category.
 The Category encoding channel provides the following additional visualization options:

-When you create a chart using a geopoint channel type, MongoDB Charts renders a map to visualize your data.
+When you create a chart using a geopoint channel type, Atlas Charts renders a map to visualize your data.
 A mark is plotted on the map for each document containing the selected field based on the field's latitude and longitude values.
 Geopoint channel types are used in the Coordinates channel on Geospatial Scatter and Geospatial Heatmap chart types.